 Salt to Taste Meaning

-In other words, salt should not be a pronounced or predominate flavor in a dish.
+In other words, salt should not be a pronounced or predominate flavor in a dish, when used as a seasoning.
 That is a bad thing unless salt is being used as a flavoring as it is in salted caramel or salted pretzels.
 These are both meant to taste salty.
 Otherwise, salt should be a discernible taste but the salt should mostly be helping to balance and bring out the other flavors of the dish.
 Salt is able to do this as it enhances our perception of sour, sweet, and savory taste while somewhat suppressing bitter tastes.

 Salt helps the taste buds be more sensitive to taste molecules while also increasing saliva production.
 Increased saliva helps better break down food components, further enhancing our ability to detect taste-related compounds in food.
 Salt also helps make volatile compounds in food more volatile, leading to improved aroma and therefore improved flavor.
 The term volatile refers to compounds that evaporate easily and thus contribute the most to a food’s aroma and flavor.